-- c.
-Vehicle Operating Supplies: Operating supplies are to be provided by the Cooperator; the Yellow Book defines this as "wet".
+- d.
+Vehicle Operating Supplies: Operating supplies are to be provided by the Cooperator; the SIIBM (PMS209), Yellow Book defines this as "wet".
 Though all operating supplies are to be furnished by the Cooperator, the State may, at its option, elect to furnish such supplies when necessary to keep the equipment operating.
 The cost of such supplies will be deducted from reimbursement to the Cooperator.
 Operating supplies may include but are not limited to fuel, oil, filters, lube/oil changes.
-This does not apply to rental vehicles when approved on the Resource Order. - d.
-Communications Equipment: It is required that Cooperators of DFFM who respond to State and other Federal wildland fire interagency incidents be able to communicate on FCC P25 conventional VHF-FM narrow banded frequency standards and or utilize P25 standard interoperability communications capabilities to achieve this requirement.
-Frequency lists are available to cooperators on agreement with DFFM through your local District Office or by email request; communications@dffm.az.gov.
+This does not apply to rental vehicles when approved on the Resource Order. - e.
+Communications Equipment: It is required that Cooperators of DFFM who respond to State and other Federal wildland fire interagency incidents be able to communicate on FCC P25 conventional VHF-FM narrow banded frequency standards and/or utilize P25 Standard interoperability communications capabilities to achieve this requirement.
+Frequency lists are available to cooperator on agreement with DFFM through your local District Office or by email request; communications@dffm.az.gov.
 The DFFM Radio Communications Guide is available as a tool to assist cooperators.
 This operational radio communications requirement also includes any responses through DFFM to out of state assignments.
-The National Interagency Fire Center (NIFC) Communications Division has provided a list of approved P25 capable communications equipment that can be found at NWCG NIICD list of fire approved radios(https://www.nifc.gov/sites/default/files/NIICD/docs/approved_radios.pdf).

-Minimum radio types i.e. (Mobile and Portable radios) are prescribed in the DFFM MESL (minimum equipment standards list).

-- (c) Additional Equipment: Cooperator will be reimbursed for additional equipment when such equipment is ordered on the resource order and listed on the Cooperator's CFRA. - (d) Medical Equipment and Resources: Cooperators with medical equipment and resources should reference the Southwest Mobilization Guide Chapter 40 Page, 95-101.
-Primary direction will come from the Cooperator's policies/guidelines and the Cooperator's Base Hospital.
-Cooperators should be aware that these specialized resources may be utilized in rugged and remote terrain, and should equip their resources accordingly.

-The resource order must specify whether ordering an ALS or BLS ambulance, or an ALS or BLS Kit.
+The National Interagency Fire Center (NIFC) Communications Division has provided a list of approved P25 capable communications equipment that can be found at NWCG NIICD list of fire approved radios [NWCG NIICD approved radios].
+Minimum radio types i.e. (Mobile and Portable radios) are prescribed in the DFFM MESL (minimum equipment standards list). - f.
+Additional Equipment: Cooperator will be reimbursed for additional equipment when such equipment is ordered on the resource order and listed on the Cooperator's CFRA. - g.
+Medical Equipment and Resources: Cooperators with medical equipment and resources should reference the 2024 Southwest Interagency Standards for Resource Mobilization Chapter 40 Page, 82-88. - (a) Primary direction will come from the Cooperator's policies/guidelines and the Cooperator's Base Hospital.
+Cooperators should be aware that these specialized resources may be utilized in rugged and remote terrain, and should equip their resources accordingly. - (b) The resource order must specify whether ordering an ALS or BLS ambulance, or an ALS or BLS Kit.
 It is highly recommended that field going medical equipment be under 45lbs, stored in a fire line capable pack, and/or in such a way that allows for transport in a helicopter.
-Only one kit can be ordered per person (ALS or BLS).

-All medical personnel must be NWCG certified and complete the annual wildland refresher.

-When the fire assigned ambulance is mobilized to transport a patient within its own Certificate of Necessity (CON) ambulance area, the following apply:

-- The hourly rate is discontinued and the ambulance reverts to their normal Arizona Department of Health Services (DHS) billing procedure for the transport, or the fire assigned ambulance may rendezvous with another of their ambulances that are within the (CON) area, they can transport and bill for it, while the fire assigned ambulance stays on the clock and goes back to its assigned area on the fire. - When the fire assigned ambulance is mobilized to transport outside of their normal (CON) ambulance area, they will make every attempt to rendezvous with the ambulance having that (CON) area and that ambulance will transport the patient.
-This could be a ground or Air ambulance depending on patient needs.
+Only one kit can be ordered per person (ALS or BLS). - (c) All medical personnel must be NWCG certified and complete the annual wildland refresher. - (d) When the fire assigned ambulance is mobilized to transport a patient within its own Certificate of Necessity (CON) ambulance area, the following apply: - a.
+The hourly rate is discontinued, and the ambulance reverts to their normal Arizona Department of Health Services (DHS) billing procedure for the transport, or the fire assigned ambulance may rendezvous with another of their ambulances that are within the (CON) area, they can transport and bill for it, while the fire assigned ambulance stays on the clock and goes back to its assigned area on the fire.